Fixing detailed balance in ancilla-based dissipative state engineering: Fixing detailed balance

-Given the decomposition discussed in \cite{lambert}, we acquire a pseudomode model of the original system coupled to three ancillas \beq H_{\mathrm{tot}} = H_{\mathrm{s}} + H_{\mathrm{pm}} + H_{\mathrm{s-pm}} \eeq where $H_{\mathrm{s}}$ is the many-body system Hamiltonian, $H_{\mathrm{pm}} = \sum_{j=1}^3\omega_j a_j^{\dagger} a_j$, and is the interaction between the system and pseudomodes, where $Q$ is an operator on the space of the system, and $\lambda_j$ is the coupling strength between the system and pseudomode $j$.
-Here $\bar{\lambda}\rightarrow i$, causing the Hamiltonian to be non-Hermitian.
-Later we will use this parameter to analytically continue physical couplings to the complex plane \cite{antimodes}.
+Given the decomposition discussed in \cite{lambert}, we acquire a pseudomode model of the original system coupled to three ancillas \beq H_{\mathrm{tot}} = H_{\mathrm{s}} + H_{\mathrm{pm}} + H_{\mathrm{s-pm}} \eeq where $H_{\mathrm{s}}$ is the many-body system Hamiltonian, $H_{\mathrm{pm}} = \sum_{j=1}^3\omega_j a_j^{\dagger} a_j$, and is the interaction between the system and pseudomodes. \paul{Here,} $Q$ is an operator on the space of the system, and $\lambda_j$ is the coupling strength between the system and pseudomode $j$. \paul{The parameter $\bar\lambda$ has the value $i$}, causing the Hamiltonian to be non-Hermitian.
+Later we will use this parameter to analytically continue \paul{results obtained using} physical couplings \paul{($\bar\lambda \in \mathbb R$)} to the complex plane \cite{antimodes}.